WHPD: History

 WHME, the flagship station of LeSEA, was the original host of the Christian contemporary music festival that is now known as the World Pulse Festival, which began as a free concert to celebrate WHME's 19th birthday in 1987.
 On December 9, 1996, WHME's Christian contemporary music format moved to WHPZ 96.9 FM.
 In 2018, WHME returned to its Christian contemporary format as a simulcast of Pulse FM, and its former talk and teaching format moved to the HD2 side channels of all three Pulse stations.

 WHPD signed on the air in 1971.
 It broadcast on 97.7 MHz with the call sign WDOW-FM.
-It was the FM counterpart to AM 1440 WDOW, which is now defunct.
+It was the FM counterpart to WDOW (1440 AM), which is now defunct.
 WDOW-FM moved to 92.1 MHz and changed its call letters to WVHQ in 1994.
-(The 97.7 spot on the dial is now the home of classic rock WYXX in Goshen, Indiana.)
+(The 97.7 spot on the dial is now the home of WZOW-FM, a classic rock station in Goshen, Indiana.)
 WVHQ returned to the WDOW-FM call sign in 2000, continuing with its mainstream adult contemporary music format as "Q92".
 LeSea Broadcasting bought the station in February 2005 for $950,000.
-It became WHPD in 2006, as a Christian Contemporary music station.
+It became WHPD in 2006, as a Christian contemporary music station.

 WHPZ signed on the air on March 1, 1993.
 Its call letters were WYEZ, owned by WMRI, Inc. The station aired an easy listening format.
 In January 2000, it was bought by LeSea Broadcasting for $280,296.
 LeSea switched the format to contemporary Christian music.